-The data above is held is long as required to perform these functions.
-Billing and lease personal data will only be stored for 7 years following the end of the lease.
+The data above is held as long as required to perform these functions.

 As part of our security services within common areas, our service partners may collect personal images through CCTV, Body Mounted Video or through ANPR technology (Automatic Number Plate Recognition), and signs will be displayed notifying you of these arrangements.
 This is collected to discharge our contractual obligations, and also to pursue our legitimate interests to protect the property in question, to protect the safety and vital interests of our visitors and tenants and to assist with the prevention and detection of crime.

 Landsec has retention policies which govern how long this information should be kept, generally for no longer than 31 days unless an incident has been logged.